 ■ In addition to the free services for finding places and addresses that appear in the Find dialog, other more specialized place and address services are available.
-If you are an ArcWeb Services subscriber and you have already signed in to your account via the new Tools > Online Services > Sign In command, you can access additional, premium services in the Find dialog. ► See the 'Data & services from ESRI' chapter in this document.
+If you are an ArcWeb Services subscriber and you have already signed in to your account via the new Tools > Online Services > Sign in to ArcWeb Services command, you can access additional, premium services in the Find dialog. ► See the 'Data & services from ESRI' chapter in this document.